tombedor/tombedor.github.io/docs/_posts/2024-02-02-advice-for-new-grads.markdown

 categories: career
 ---

-This is a brief overview of my advice for new grads and junior engineers.
-I managed to work my way into the software industry without a computer science degree, and worked in both startups and medium-sized companies over the past 8 years.
+This is a brief overview of my advice for new grads and junior software engineers.
+I'm been in the industry for about 8 years, and worked my way into engineering without a computer science degree.
+I've worked in both startups and medium-sized companies over the past 8 years.

+As is the case with lots of tech writing, my advice will be skewed towards working in the bay area, without needing visa sponsorship.
+Location and residency status are major factors to think about.

 Other engineers with similar levels of experience as mine will disagree with some or all of it.